 • You don’t have to eat everything on your plate.
 Remember to eat slowly and chew your food.
 When you are full, stop!

 • It’s not just what you eat that you have to be mindful of, it’s also what you drink when you are out!
 If you are going to have a glass of wine, enjoy it with a meal.
 Make sure you drink lots of water throughout the night as well.
-Moderation remember!
+Moderation is key!

-Another thing to remember is if you are only eating out 1-2 times a week, you could use those outings as your ‘treat meals’.
-I recommend you only be ‘good’ 80/90% of the time.
-You do need to enjoy a few treats every now and then, so you know that you aren’t missing out on anything.
-Just plan your ‘treat’ meals, look forward to them!
-But also, one of the key things is to listen to your body.
 For example, sometimes I think mmmm, I might have a glass of wine on Friday night to reward myself for getting through the week.
 Friday comes and I don’t actually feel like a glass of wine!
 So guess what, I don’t have it!
-The same goes with having desert, having some chocolate, having whatever your treat of choice is.
+The same goes with having desert, having some chocolate or whatever your treat of choice is.
 Just think about moderation and don’t go overboard.
 Be conscious of your portions and enjoy your treat.
-Below I have outlined a few of the popular eating out cuisines and how to chose some healthier options when there:

 THAI